oVirt/ovirt-site/source/uncategorized/screencasts.html.md

 13. Show the network interfaces table to see the changes
 14. Re-open the setup networks to show changes, and open the 'edit boot protocol' for each of the attached networks.

+#### Hotplug Vm Nic

+### Prerequisites

+*   oVirt engine
+*   At least one VM

+### Demo steps

+1. Login to the WebAdmin.
+2. Run the VM
+3. Add a nic to the vm, check it a activated
+4. Show the vnics table to show the new activated nic

 ## Managing images

 ### Prerequisites